-Condition: Account reconciliations, while performed, were not performed and reviewed for accuracy on a timely basis during the course of the fiscal year for federal revenue, due from other governmental units, and deferred revenue.
+Condition: Account reconciliations, while performed, were not performed and reviewed for accuracy on a timely basis during the course of the fiscal year.

 Cause: Individuals responsible for reviewing monthly activity did not complete their procedures in a timely manner.

 Effect: Without completing and reviewing the reconciliations in a timely manner, inaccurate financial information may be used for management decisions and reporting.